 Aldous Huxley, author, philosopher, Alexander student

 But before we talk about the head, let’s talk about the butt; more specifically, the sit bones.
 The sit bones are the ‘U’ shaped bones at the bottom of the pelvis.
-If you put your hands under your bottom sliding in from the sides and then sit on your hands, (and your chair is firm enough), you might feel them.
-You want to be sitting on these bones rather than slumping and sitting on your sacrum (tailbone) Nor do you want to be sitting up rigidly straight, as in ‘military posture‘.
+If you put your hands under your bottom, sliding in from the sides, and then sit on your hands, you might feel them.
+You want to be sitting on these bones rather than slumping and sitting on your sacrum (tailbone.)
+Nor do you want to be sitting up rigidly straight, as in ‘military posture‘.